kbarbary/Dierckx.jl/README.md

 - `knots` is a 1-d array giving user-specified knots, if desired.

-Keyword arguemnts common to all constructor methods:
+Keyword arguments common to all constructor methods:

 - `w`: weight applied to each point (length `m` 1-d array).
 - `k`: Spline order (between 1 and 5; default 3).